 Allow me to fill in the facts for the economically illiterate.

-One of the more prominent justifications you’ll find for a UBI among the Right (who would normally reject such an idea on rights, economic, and small government grounds) is that the advance of technology and automation will soon make the modern worker obsolete — once machines produce everything or even just take over an industry like transportation, rampant unemployment will necessitate compensation in the form of UBI.
+One of the more prominent justifications you’ll find for a UBI among the Right (who would normally reject such an idea on the grounds of rights, economics, and small government) is that the advance of technology and automation will soon make the modern worker obsolete — once machines produce everything or even just take over an industry like transportation, rampant unemployment will necessitate compensation in the form of UBI.
 This Luddite hogwash has existed for centuries, and it has been proven wrong for centuries.
 As described in Adam Smith’s Wealth of Nations and Henry Hazlitt in Economics in One Lesson, neither the automation of pins, textiles, nor automobiles could curb the growth of labor and prosperity in the United States.
 Yes, some industries were largely swept up thanks to automation, such as blacksmiths and buggy manufacturers following the advent of cars, but workers have consistently adapted to an ever-changing market.
 In the modern era, Oren Cass at National Review highlights, “the U.S. labor market has…[added] 80 million net jobs since computers started coming on the scene in the 1960s and more than 25 million since the Internet became mainstream in the 1990s.”

 The next flaw inherent in a UBI is that it is either too small to stand on its own or so big that it destroys the incentive to work.
 Take, for instance, the proposal of Charles Murray (a conservative) to allot $13,000 annually to every adult over the age of 21, with $3,000 of that amount going toward mandatory medical funding, leaving $10,000 of disposable income per adult over 21.
 But under our current system, Medicare alone costs $11,000 per recipient and Social Security amounts to $16,000 per recipient.
 With less than half of that total in UBI, you can either eliminate these programs and see drastic reductions in the quality and/or availability of care, or you will have to pile UBI on top of these already unsustainable programs.
 Keep in mind that Social Security is headed for insolvency, and even at the most generous estimates, if you took 100% of the wealth of the top 1%, you could only fund Medicare (just Medicare as it currently stands) for three years and nine months (that same amount couldn’t pay for Medicare-for-All for even six months).
 As Thomas Sowell points out, “[Milton] Friedman’s plan for a negative income tax to help the poor has already been put into practice.
 But, contrary to his intention to have this replace the welfare state bureaucracy, it has been simply tacked on to all the many other government programs, instead of replacing them.”
 Additionally, a single mother with two children bringing in $10,000 of disposable income is still only halfway to reaching the poverty line, so she would likely continue to need social safety net services.